Montreal’s SEO & Digital Marketing Conference

 Digital Marketing in Montreal: Why we need to rally and make the most of our collective knowledge.

-SEO used to be very community based and still is.
-From the boards and IM chats (ICQ anyone?) we were often considered as techies as opposed to other marketing professionals.
+SEO used to be very community-based and still is.
+From the boards and IM chats (ICQ anyone?), we were often considered as techies as opposed to other marketing professionals.
 SEO is now becoming more marketing and less development and the community is getting dispersed.
 That’s the primary reason behind an event in Montreal, where peeps with backgrounds in content, social and digital marketing can mix in with the one-time SEO geeks now turned Inbound Marketers.

 That’s why I deeply think Montreal deserves an event for these professionals of all kinds to meet, speak and learn on the latest challenges we as digital marketers face.
 My goal was always to create a no-bullshit/no-sales pitch conference where attendees can expect actionable content.
-Other conferences such as Distilled’s SearchLove or the unmissable SEOmoz’s MozCon are definitely inspiration for me, putting aside the differences in market sizes and magnitudes of the events.
+Other conferences such as Distilled’s SearchLove or the unmissable SEOmoz’s MozCon are definitely inspirations for me, putting aside the differences in market sizes and magnitudes of the events.

 What do you think the future holds for the Montreal digital marketing community?
 Let me know in the comments or at the event if you were lucky enough to get a ticket! 🙂